Learn about actual and potential costs

 How risky is the Medical & Surgical Equipment Repair supply chain?

-There is low risk to the supply chain for medical equipment repair services, which supports buyer power.
+There is moderate risk to the supply chain for medical equipment repair services, which hampers buyer power.
 The primary supply chain risk is associated with the sourcing of materials and replacement parts.
 Because plastic materials and metals like steel and aluminum are significant inputs in medical equipment production, any fluctuations...
 Subscribe to learn more.